jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 For a full description of the functions and properties available on top of the standard ones provided by Javascript, please check the [API](./API.md#javascript-functions) reference file.

 ## Structure of a language
 The languages need to be defined both for the core application and for each driver.
-This is a somehow tedious process depending on the number of lablels to be translated.

 The process to create a new language is as follows:

 1. Create a directoy for the new language under *resources/languages*.
 For instance *resources/languages/da* for Danish.
    The contents of this directory is the following: